By: Charles W. Boatright

 These statistics above show how incredible Ariya Jutanugarn’s putt was with the help of the read she got off of In Gee Chun’s putt that came within three-feet of the 18th hole.
 All three players’ putts were excellent, but it comes down to the approach shot in each case.

-When I practice my homegrown golf game, I use a scrimmage type practice format, where my golf shots have to be grouped within a certain distance of my targets.
+When I practice my homegrown golf swing and game, I use a scrimmage type practice format, where my golf shots have to be grouped within a certain distance of my targets (20- feet radius).
 This is like practicing under the similar conditions that I will be playing under while getting reps form my practice session.

 To develop the fine ARTS in your homegrown golf game, purchase your copy of The ESPY Golf Swing Coach from the links below, or visit your local bookstore: